 When we think about a cloud solution provider, we often consider the most popular ones, i.e. Amazon Web Services, Microsoft Azure, and Google Cloud Platform.
 There are other popular providers (IBM, Oracle, etc.), but the three giants take the lion’s share of the market.
-Hence, companies prefer migrating their architectures to these providers.
+Hence, companies prefer migrating their architectures to them.
 Amazon is a leader with over 200 web services currently, and it adds more every month.

 Some of the primary AWS Lambda advantages are: